Skip to content

 Carcassonne (25 minutes by car), Aude

 Château de Villarlong sits 25 minutes from Carcassonne in Occitanie, a 13th-century estate with a historic chapel, French gardens with a mini maze, and a stone-fountain courtyard.
 Its all-inclusive package covers sole use of the estate and all event spaces, accommodation for 60 across fifteen units, a welcome dinner, brunch, and a third-day meal, plus an infinity pool, the gardens and courtyard, and the restaurant and castle terrace.
-It hosts up to 130 seated on a 3-night minimum.
-The wedding package starts at €27,000, with venue hire from €25,000.

 Why We Love It